core-wg/senml-spec/draft-ietf-core-senml.md

 record is at position 1.
 A range of records can be selected by giving the first and the last record number separated by a '-' character.
-Instead of the second number, the '\*' character can be used to indicate the last Senml Record in the Pack.
+Instead of the second number, the '\*' character can be used to indicate the last SenML Record in the Pack.
 A set of records can also be selected using a comma separated list of record positions or ranges.